SaoodCS/Rat-Hunt/README.md

 ### Prerequisites

-1. Install Node version 18.19.0 _(If you have a different version of node installed on your machine, you can install nvm which allows you to manage different node versions)_
+1. Install Node version 20.12.2 _(If you have a different version of node installed on your machine, install version 20.12.2 through and then set it as the active version)_
-2. Install Firebase CLI for hosting and deployment purposes by running `npm install -g firebase-tools@11.30.0` in terminal
+2. Install Firebase CLI v13.7.2 for hosting and deployment purposes by running `npm install -g firebase-tools@13.7.2` in terminal

 ### Scripts